Apteco/py-apteco/docs/source/reference/topics/cube.rst

     * a resolve **table** – statistics in the cube are measures of records in this table
-    * a set of **dimensions** – these are the fields over which the data is being summarised
+    * a set of **dimensions** – these are the fields over which the data is being analysed
-    * a set of **measures** – these define the statistics displayed in the cube to summarise the data
+    * a set of **measures** – these define the statistics displayed in the cube to analyse the data
-    * a base **selection** *(optional)* – this filters records in the table to only include in the summary ones that match the given criteria
+    * a base **selection** *(optional)* – this filters records in the table to only include in the analysis ones that match the given criteria

 .. note::
-    The cube functionality is still under active development, and so is currently subject to a couple of limitations:

-    * The cube dimensions must be FastStats **Selector** variables (other variable types and more complex types like expressions are not currently supported).
+    Currently, the cube dimensions must be FastStats **Selector** variables.
+    Other variable types and more complex types like expressions or selections are not yet supported.
-    * Only the default *count* is supported as a measure, and this is set automatically.

 Basic use
 =========